kserve/community/CONTRIBUTING.md

 ## Becoming a committer

 A committer is a contributor who has gained the privilege to commit code to the project.
-But being a committer also means being committed to the project and the community as a whole.
+It also means being committed to the project and the community as a whole.

 **Responsibilities of a committer:**

 - Triage and respond to issues
-- Be an expert in certain areas, but familiar with the majority of the code base
+- Possess expertise in certain areas and familiarity with the majority of the code base
 - Review pull requests
 - Answer questions on Slack
 - Mentor new project contributors